alt2177/alt2177.github.io/_pages/projects.md

 author_profile: true
 ---

+Here you will find a variety of projects I've worked on in the past.
+They cover a wide variety of work, everything from machine learning to software engineering to data science.

 {% include base_path %}

+{% assign ordered_pages = site.research | sort:"order_number" %}

-{% for post in site.projects reversed %}
+{% for post in ordered_pages %}
   {% include archive-single.html %}
 {% endfor %}